flipcamp/engagingstudents5/essays/lam.md

+---
+layout: post
-**Engaging Everyone: Musical Analysis in the General Education Classroom**
+title: Engaging Everyone: Musical Analysis in the General Education Classroom

-George Lam, York College CUNY
+author: George Lam, York College, City University of New York
+---

 In many campuses across the country, music departments offer courses for non-music majors as electives.
 These courses often take the form of